networkop/docker-topo/README.md

       parent: wlp58s0
     endpoints: ["Device-A:Interface-1", "Device-B:Interface-2"]
 ```
-Each link supports the following elements:
+Each link dictionary supports the following elements:

 * **endpoints** - the only mandatory element, contains a list of endpoints to be connected to a link.
-The endpoint definition is similar to the version 1 described above
 * **driver** - defines the link driver to be used.
 Currently supported drivers are **veth, bridge, macvlan**.
 When driver is not specified, default **bridge** driver is used.
 The following limitations apply:
   * **macvlan** driver will require a mandatory **driver_opts** object described below
   * **veth** driver is talking directly to netlink (no libnetwork involved) and making changes to namespaces
 * **driver_opts** - optional object containing driver options as required by Docker's libnetwork.
 Currently only used for macvlan's parent interface definition

+Each link endpoint is encoded as "DeviceName:InterfaceName:IPPrefix" with the following contraints:

+* **DeviceName** determines which docker image is going to be used by (case-insensitive) matching of the following strings:
+  * **host** - [alpine-host][alpine-host] image is going to be used
+  * **cvp** - [cvp](https://github.com/networkop/arista-ceos-topo/tree/master/topo-extra-files/cvp) image is going to be used
+  * For anything else Arista cEOS image will be used
+* **InterfaceName** must match the exact name of the interface you expect to see inside a container.
+For example if you expect to connect a link to DeviceA interface eth0, endpoint definition should be "DeviceA:eth0"
+* **IPPrefix** - Optional parameter that works **ONLY** for [alpine-host][alpine-host] devices and will attempt to configure a provided IP prefix inside a container.

-## Bridge vs veth caveats
+## Bridge vs veth driver caveats

 Both bridge and veth driver have their own set of caveats.
 Keep them in mind when choosing a driver: